brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

    that the language itself uses the pattern for values like integers, strings, and Boolean true and false.

+..
+TODO mention that this is confused with “singleton” once the Disambiguation section is written

 A perfect example of the Flyweight Pattern is the Python |intern|_ function.
 (It’s a builtin in Python 2,